Metro Manila: Electricity and water

 Water zones for Metro Manila and the surrounding areas.
 Maynilad Water Services operates in the red areas while Manila Water operates in the blue areas.

 Meralco is the sole electric distributor of Metro Manila.
 It generates its power from the National Power Corporation and other independent power producers in Luzon.
 The Metropolitan Waterworks and Sewerage System (MWSS) was responsible for the supply and delivery of potable water and the sewerage system in Metro Manila.
 It was privatized in 1997 and the region and its immediate surrounding areas were split into the east and west concession.
 The winning corporations provide the same function of MWSS.

 The Maynilad Water Services took over the west zone, which is composed of Manila (excluding the southeastern part of the city), Caloocan, Las Piñas, Malabon, Muntinlupa, Navotas, Parañaque, Pasay and Valenzuela.
 It also operates in some parts of Makati and Quezon City.
 Manila Water operates on the east zone, comprising the cities of Mandaluyong, Marikina, Pasig, Pateros, San Juan and Taguig.
 It also operates in large areas of Makati and Quezon City and the southeastern part of Manila, which was excluded from the west zone.

+Waste management

-For garbage hauling, the region spent ₱4.221 billion ($93.855 million) in 2013.
-Quezon City spent the most at ₱994.59 million ($22.115 million) while Pateros, the region's only municipality, spent the least money on garbage at ₱9.478 million ($210,747).
+The Metro Manila Development Authority and the local government units of Metro Manila have shared responsibilities for the waste management and disposal of the metropolis.
+For garbage hauling, the region spent ₱8.5 billion ($93.855 million) in 2024.
+In 2013, Quezon City spent the most at ₱994.59 million ($22.115 million) while Pateros, the region's only municipality, spent the least money on garbage at ₱9.478 million ($210,747).